Blackvblue/aptos-core/developer-docs-site/docs/tutorials/run-a-fullnode-on-gcp.md

 ---
-title: "Run a FullNode on GCP"
+title: "Single Doc for GCP"
 slug: "run-a-fullnode-on-gcp"
 sidebar_position: 11
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-# Run a FullNode on GCP
+# Single Doc for GCP

 This tutorial explains how to configure and deploy a public FullNode to connect to the Aptos devnet using Google Cloud (GCP).
 Running a FullNode in the cloud usually provides better stability and availability compared to running it on your laptop.
 If you're looking for deploying a production grade FullNode, we recommend you to deploy it on the cloud.